Nuevo Laredo: Basketball

 The Toros de Nuevo Laredo is a basketball team in Nuevo Laredo, playing in the Mexican professional league Liga Nacional de Baloncesto Profesional (LNBP).
 The Toros de Nuevo Laredo play in the Ciudad Deportiva Indoor Stadium.
 They entered the league in 2009 to join the North Conference.
 Prior to the Toros de Nuevo Laredo, Nuevo Laredo had the Venados de Nuevo Laredo which played on the LNBP for the 2007–2008 season.

+Volleyball

+Nuevo Laredo has different local volleyball leagues from which some players and coaches have emerged to the national spotlight.

+Recently, the city has become the home of professional volleyball teams of the Mexican National League, including the Jaguars of Nuevo Laredo (men's professional volleyball team) and Venadas of Nuevo Laredo (women's volleyball team).

+Charreria

+In Nuevo Laredo, Charrería is a well-known sport, having several teams such as Asociación de Charros Rancho Media Luna, and Santa María 05.
+The Santa María 05 team has won many competitions, including being the 2010 Tamaulipas state champion.
+The city's lienzos charros are the Rancho Media Luna, located in Kilómetro 10, and the Nuevo Laredo, located behind the Expomex grounds.

 Entertainment

 The city has a variety of tourist attractions such as: